bibin-kp-749/IvoryTechnologies-FrontEnd/README.md

-# Location Listing and Popup on Map
+# Location Listing and Popup on Map🌎

 This project allows users to add locations on  Map using Longitude &l atitude and display additional information in a popup when a location marker is clicked.
 The project utilizes HTML5, CSS, JavaScript, and the Fetch API to manage and display location data, and utilized the UNPKG CDN service for visualization.